ParallelMaths/parallel/pages/8-11-colour-code-challenge.md

 ---

 The prime numbers - 1, 2, 3, 5, 7, 11, 13 and 17 are single colours.
-All of the other numbers are coloured according to their factors - so 4 is made up of two yellows, because the 2 is coloured yellow; 18 is made up of two greens (3s) and one yellow (2).
+All of the other numbers are coloured according to their factors - so 4 is made up of two yellows, because the 2 is coloured yellow, and 4 = 2 × 2; 18 is made up of two greens (3s) and one yellow (2), because 18 = 3 × 3 × 2.

 The exception is number 19, which is made up of two yellows (2s) and one green (3).
 However, 2 × 2 × 3 ≠ 19, and as 19 is a prime number it should be a single colour.
 :::